Table of Contents Hide

-The aircraft was basically designed was long haul flights.
-The high volume of passengers traveling in and out of Pakistan is from Gulf in general and Dubai.
+The aircraft was basically designed for long-haul flights.
+The high volume of passengers traveling in and out of Pakistan is from the Gulf and Dubai.
 In terms of operational cost, a short-haul flight from Dubai to Islamabad and back is not at all feasible.
-Rather it will become a big liability on the airline to recover the cost.
+Rather it will become a big liability for the airline to recover the cost.
 There are two reasons to look at.
-First, the passenger volume from Islamabad is not that much as it is from Karachi.
+First, the passenger volume from Islamabad is not as much as it is from Karachi.
 There are 10 weekly flights from Islamabad or Lahore to Dubai whereas, there are fifteen weekly flights from Karachi and Dubai.
 The airline does have some considerations while planning the weekly flights between two destinations.

 Secondly, considering the passenger traffic from each of these three airports with only one airport at Islamabad capable of receiving an A380, the airline would never plan this option for Pakistan.
-What advantage it gives to the passenger who comes to Islamabad first and then takes another flight for Lahore or Karachi.
+What advantage does it give to the passenger who comes to Islamabad first and then takes another flight to Lahore or Karachi?
 Similarly, Islamabad alone does not have enough passengers to fill an A380.
 Passengers would never opt for traveling to Islamabad first before embarking on their final destination to Dubai.
-It is hardly a journey of one and half hours.
+It is hardly a journey of one and a half hours.
 It is not at all worth the cost for the airline or the passenger.